The 5 top customer service AI platforms I tested in 2026: What you need to know

 • Deep, seamless integration if you're a dedicated Zendesk customer.

-• It’s a comprehensive platform that can combine support, sales, and CRM in one place.
+• It’s an impressive ecosystem that can combine support, sales, and CRM in one place.

 Cons: